 We performed a comparison between IIS and Tomcat based on real PeerSpot user reviews.

-Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is highly reliable."
+Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."IIS is easy to configure in terms of websites and other solutions."

 "It has an intuitive user interface and provides a lot of options for building reports."